elastic/elasticsearch-py/docs/reference/esql-query-builder.md

 ## Using ES|QL functions

-The ES|QL language includes a rich set of functions that can be used in expressions and conditionals, and these can be included in expressions that are given as strings, as shown in the example below:
+The ES|QL language includes a rich set of functions that can be used in expressions and conditionals.
+These can be included in expressions given as strings, as shown in the example below:

 ```python
 from elasticsearch.esql import ESQL